tamimhasan19702/holiday-calendar/README.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.1 =
-Fixed security issues, added personalized prefix, separated admin styles and scripts, and updated the codebase for better performance and maintainability.
+Added support for multiple dates per holiday and improved the frontend display and styles.